Please send the following to

 Our dogs are also trained in basic obedience commands and trained to behave in public.
-They are not trained to be protective or assertive.
+They are not trained to be protective or aggressive.

 I am a Veteran with Post-Traumatic Stress Disorder (PTSD) and a mobility issue.
 Can your program train a Service Dog to help me?

 Yes, our program trains Service Dogs to meet the specific needs of their Veteran.